Shalom Luani

-Shalom Luani (born August 5, 1994) is an American football safety for the New Jersey Generals of the United States Football League (USFL).
-He is better known worldwide for his soccer career, having scored against Tonga in American Samoa's first-ever win in FIFA-sanctioned play.
-Luani, who now plays as a forward, scored twice for American Samoa in November 2011, making him (at the time) the country's joint–top goalscorer of all time with fellow forward Ramin Ott.
+Shalom Luani (born August 5, 1994) is an American football safety.
+He has also represented American Samoa in soccer, having scored against Tonga in American Samoa's first-ever win in FIFA-sanctioned play.
+Luani, who played as a forward, scored twice for American Samoa in November 2011, making him (at the time) the country's joint–top goalscorer of all time with fellow forward Ramin Ott.

-He played college football at Washington State, and was drafted by the Oakland Raiders in the seventh round of the 2017 NFL Draft.
+He played college football at Washington State, and was selected by the Oakland Raiders in the seventh round of the 2017 NFL draft.
 His American football career has also encompassed spells at Faga'itua High School, Chabot College, and the City College of San Francisco.
+He has also been a member of the Seattle Seahawks, Los Angeles Chargers, and Houston Texans of the NFL, and the New Jersey Generals of the United States Football League (USFL).

 Association football career

 Club career

-Luani has played for ASFA Soccer League club Tafuna Jets since 2009, along with his brother Sumeo.
+From 2009 to 2011, Luani played for ASFA Soccer League club Tafuna Jets, along with his brother Sumeo.
 In October 2011, Luani scored a hat-trick in Tafuna's 4–4 draw with Atu'u Broncos.

 In February 2011, Luani played for the Faga'itua Vikings in the inaugural ASHSAA Boys' Futsal tournament, held at Samoana High School.
 The Vikings won the tournament after defeating Tafuna Warriors 5–4 on February 22.
 Luani's brother Roy was also playing for the Vikings and Shalom assisted his sibling for the game's opening goal before scoring a free kick himself.
 The American Samoa Football Federation suggested that the brothers were the difference between the two teams, saying: "Shalom Luani was everywhere, whether it be defending or assisting on goals while his older sibling's tenacity, nose for the ball and no fear play were huge keys in winning the first ever Futsal championship in ASHSAA history".

 On May 7, 2012, Luani played for the Faga'itua Vikings in the final of the ASHAA Boys' Soccer Championship, against Samoana Sharks at the Veterans Memorial Stadium in Pago Pago.
 Shalom scored to help his side to a 3–2 win and the Championship title, although the forward was injured and taken to hospital following a collision with Samoana's Palauni Taposua.
 Despite missing some of the game, Luani was voted the match's MVP, an award that was collected by his father Penitito.